-Laser Diode Driver Technology
+Laser Diode Driver Technology and Products

-Laser diode controllers or drivers are uniquely designed to drive a laser diode by providing a current instead of a voltage to the laser diode.
+Laser diode controllers or drivers are specifically designed to drive a laser diode by providing a current instead of a voltage to the laser diode.
 They typically have a “soft start” to avoid damaging the laser diode while being powered on or off, transient protection, as well as a high modulation bandwidth – often 150 kHz or more – Laser diode drivers are sometimes also referred to as current drivers, current controllers or laser diode controllers and the names are used almost interchangeably.
 All laser diodes, also called diode lasers or semiconductor lasers, require a laser diode driver to operate.

 The single channel 5-60 A, 3-24 V, 20 kHz high-power laser diode driver.
 The faster version of the HPLDD-60A-24 V laser diode driver.
 Designed for applications which require higher modulation speed.
 Analog input allows to modulate the current and reach the rise and fall time ...Out of Stock